PyRealm/Cruise-Control-Simulation/README.md

 # License

-This project is under the MIT License
+This project is under the MIT License - see the [LICENSE](./LICENSE) file for details.